Resources for Black Studies Research

 Welcome to the research guide for Black Studies.
 This guide provides search tips and links to research resources for topics related to Black history and culture.

 Print Reference Books

-Get some fast background information from reference books, located behind the reference desk.
+Get some fast background information from reference books, located near the Information/Reference desk.

 - Encyclopedia of the Great Black Migration — R 973.0496 R347e

 Online Reference Sources

 To access these online sources from off campus, you will need to log in using your Pipeline username and password.

 - Credo Reference Contains the full text of nearly 600 encyclopedias, dictionaries, bilingual dictionaries, and other reference books.

 - Encyclopedia of Race and Racism Explores the theories, origins and consequences of race and racism in modern times.